Buddhist monasticism: Japan

 Japanese Buddhism is uniquely distinguished by its rejection of celibate monasticism and the absence of ordination under the Vinaya.
 Monks (bhikkhu) and nuns (bhikkhuni) do not exist in Japanese Buddhism, having been entirely replaced by ordained lay clergy.
 In some Asian countries, an adage criticizing the lack of a true monastic community in Japanese Buddhism is, "Buddhist temples do exist, but there are no Buddhist monks."

 Saichō, the founder of the Tendai school, preferred ordaining clergy under the Bodhisattva vows rather than the Vinaya.
 The Bodhisattva vows gradually spread throughout Japanese Buddhism and replaced the Vinaya, but the vows still maintained celibacy as essential to monasticism.
 The origin of non-celibate monasticism in Japan can be traced to Jōdo Shinshū, which allowed priests and priestesses to marry, influenced by the sect's founder, Shinran.

-However, the practice of non-celibate monasticism was never widespread outside of Jōdo Shinshū until the Imperial Japanese government enacted the Nikujiku Saitai Law (肉食妻帯) during the Meiji Restoration.
-In an effort to secularize the Buddhist clergy and promote the newly established religion of State Shinto, it was declared that clergy of any Buddhist sect were free to marry.
-Japanese Buddhist clergy were also permitted to drink alcohol, eat meat, and raise children in so-called “family temples.”

 The Vinaya lineage became extinct in Japan after being replaced by the Boddhisattva vows, making it impossible to ordain new monks.
 Since the Vinaya is fundamental to the ordination of Buddhist monastics, Japanese Buddhist clergy cannot be regarded as monks (bhikkhu) or nuns (bhikkhunī), but rather constitute a distinct class of lay clergy and temple administrators.
 In Japan, non-celibate clergy are commonly referred to as sōryo (僧侶) and are regarded as distinct from bhikkhu, known in Japanese as biku (比丘).
 While they are often labeled “monks” and “nuns” in English, some consider this terminology misleading and offensive, as it conflates lay Buddhist clergy with fully ordained bhikkhu and bhikkhunī.
 In English, non-celibate Buddhist clergy are more accurately referred to as “priests” and “priestesses”.